 Midsummer Night

-In Midsummer Night, Chanade sits at the edge of a cliff entertaining the thought of ending her life, but her friend Maxie comes to her rescue in time.
+In Midsummer Night, Chanade sits at the edge of a cliff entertaining the thought of ending her life, but her friend Maxie comes to save her.

 CHANADE: You have no idea the kind of home life I live in.
 Ya’ll think I got it good, that my Daddy is some well known music artist and I get everything I could ever want.
 I bet all you see at my house is expensive jewelry, cars…the good life, right?
 You come from the same place, too.